maianhdang/EPI853B/README.md

   lines(x=x,y=predict(fm),col=4)

 ```

+The same approach can be used with higher order polynomials.

 There are many different ways of creating basis functions for a spline.
 The `spline` package offeres functions for the so-called B-Splines (`bs`) and the Natural Spline (`ns`) which is a cubic spline with interior and boundary knots.